TritonDataCenter/rfd/rfd/0158/README.md

 > XXX KEBE SAYS THIS IS WHERE "Why didn't you X?"
 QUESTIONS AND ANSWERS GO.

+Today, NAT zones consume their own public IP (one per customer, per customer fabric network).
+Moving to a `vxlnat(7D)` approach should cut back public IP usage in a Triton cloud.
+If a cloud has 100 customers, each with 2 distinct fabric networks requiring NAT, that consumes 200 public IP addresses (nearly a /24), as well as 200 `overlay(7D)` instances.
+With `vxlnat(7D)`, the amount of public IPs for public NATs can decrease, and those extra IPs can be instead used for AIP.

+Because of `vxlnat(7D)`'s approach to the VXLAN side (one all-listening kernel socket and per-vnet state), using an existing NAT engine (like ipfilter) would have barriers including per-vnat state.
+This lead to `vxlnat(7D)` needing to implement its own NAT constructs, albeit in a limited space (only traditional SNAT or 1-1/static).
+1-1/static NAT mappings are straightforward (as long as the VM consuming it has a default route set), and NAT flows have RFCs and other NAT engines to guide their implementation.

 This proposal builds on the assumption that one-or-more `vxlnat(7D)` instance will be scattered across a Triton Data Center, each having configuration data for the entire DC.
 In theory a single `vxlnat(7D)` instance could handle all